jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 > At the end of Chapter 5, N famously informs Noah that a 10-termer sent off at their Homecoming *does not* return to the cycle.
 And there is indeed a big difference between death and a Homecoming: the latter sees off a *living* person.

 > So it seems that dying before your full 10 terms gets you thrown back in again, regardless of how you died.
 And that's independent of whether your life force was absorbed, or if you were sent off after dying.
 And we later see a flashback of Mio naturally reaching her 10-term limit, so we know that results in resurrection, too.

-> And on top of it all, there was a time before off-seeing even existed.
-Back then, Homecoming consisted of a ceremonial beheading. 😬  Ashera had made it to that Homecoming several times, to the point that she retains the subconscious sensation of her past deaths.
-Off-seeing could simply have been adopted as a happier goal for soldiers to strive for, but it might also help prevent the production of soldiers who start questioning their own psychological idiosyncrasies.
+> Furthermore, there was a time before off-seeing even existed: back then, Homecoming consisted of a ceremonial beheading. 😬  Ashera had made it to that Homecoming several times, to the point that she retains the subconscious sensation of her past deaths, but proving that it did not prevent her resurrection.
+Crys was the "father of off-seeing" who proposed it as a more palatable reward for 10-termers, but interestingly, it turned Homecoming into a way to keep those successful veterans from coming back and building up an unhealthy habit of questioning their entire existence.

 ----